Ecosystem services and the AgoraNatura blossom for your project

 On the page of the Naturplus standard you will find first relevant methods.

-In the case of the orchard meadows, for example, it should be mapped at the end of the project that the trees mentioned are also preserved on the site and in what condition they are.
-This includes that distances to neighboring trees are maintained when new trees are planted and that fencing has been successful.
+Very different project types are relevant here.
+In the case of orchards and other woody plants, it should be mapped at the end of the project that the relevant woody plants on the site have been successfully planted / maintained and what condition they are in.
+This includes, if applicable, that distances to neighboring trees have been maintained and that fencing has been successful.

 This is about valuable habitat for pollinating insects.